open-mmlab/mmcv/docs/faq.md

   - replace `explicit operator type&() { return *(this->value); }` with `explicit operator type&() { return *((type*)this->value); }` at `torch\include\pybind11\cast.h`
   - replace all the `CONSTEXPR_EXCEPT_WIN_CUDA` with `const` at `torch/include\torch/csrc/jit/api/module.h`

+- Compatibility issue between MMCV and MMDetection; "ConvWS is already registered in conv layer"

+    Please install the correct version of MMCV for the version of your MMDetection following the [installation instruction](https://mmdetection.readthedocs.io/en/latest/get_started.html#installation).
 More details can be found at https://github.com/pytorch/pytorch/pull/45956.

 ### Usage

 - "RuntimeError: Expected to have finished reduction in the prior iteration before starting a new one"

     1. This error indicates that your module has parameters that were not used in producing loss.
 This phenomenon may be caused by running different branches in your code in DDP mode.
 More datails at https://github.com/pytorch/pytorch/issues/55582
     2. You can set ` find_unused_parameters = True` in the config to solve the above problems or find those unused parameters manually

 - "RuntimeError: Trying to backward through the graph a second time"